usdot-jpo-ode/wzdx/spec-content/README.md

 [Lane](/spec-content/objects/Lane.md) | An individual lane within a road event.
 [LaneRestriction](/spec-content/objects/LaneRestriction.md) | A lane-level restriction, including type and value.
 [Relationship](/spec-content/objects/Relationship.md) | Identification of both sequential and hierarchical relationships between road events and other entities.
-[RoadEvent](/spec-content/objects/RoadEvent.md) | Information that describes where, when, and what activity is taking place along a road segment.
 [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) | The core details of an event occurring on a roadway (i.e. a road event) that is shared by all types of road events.
 [RoadEventDataSource](/spec-content/objects/RoadEventDataSource.md) | Information about a specific data source used to build a work zone data feed.
 [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) | The GeoJSON `Feature` container object for a WZDx `RoadEvent`.
 [RoadEventFeedInfo](/spec-content/objects/RoadEventFeedInfo.md) | WZDx feed header information such as metadata, contact information, and data sources.
 [TypeOfWork](/spec-content/objects/TypeOfWork.md) | A description of the type of work being done in a road event and an indication of if that work will result in an architectural change to the roadway.
+[WorkZone](/spec-content/objects/WorkZone.md) | A work zone road event including where, when, and what activities are taking place within a work zone on a roadway.
 [WZDxFeed](/spec-content/objects/WZDxFeed.md) | The root (highest-level) object of a WZDx feed GeoJSON document.

 ### Object Diagram